strapi/design-system/BREAKING_CHANGES.md

 ### Icon Updates

 Many of the icons have been updated visually, this will effect snapshot tests.
 The default size is `1.6rem` for an icon, in the Strapi design-system this equates to 16px.
 We have also ensured that `paths` do not have any `fill` or `stroke` properties set, this allows the icon to be styled with CSS except for specific use cases we don't expect users to encounter.
 The default `color` is `currentColor` which means it will inherit the color of the parent element.
-We encourage users to use the `Icon` component to render icons as it gives access to the `theme` object in styled-components.

 The following icons have been removed: